pey-45/custom-players-mod/README.md

-﻿# custom-players-mod
+﻿# CustomPlayersMod

-A simple bot mod for minecraft fabric 1.21.
-Depends on Carpet Mod.
+This mod allows players to easily create, configure and use player bots.

+Depends on carpet mod as it uses its commands.